 Note: All prize money is based on the number of entries.

 Each angler has to be at the prize giving ceremony to receive his prize.
-No prizes will be kept for collection and non attendance will result in a forfeiting the prize.
+No prizes will be kept for collection and non attendance will result in a forfeiting the prize and trophies.
 In the event of a tie, the team who had the heaviest fish on day two will have the benefit.
-If there is still a tie, the team who had the heaviest fish on day one.

 Participation is open to any angler, irrespective of creed, colour or race.
 No angler under the age of 16 is allowed to participate, unless accompanied by an adult.
 The tournament director reserves the right of admission to any participant.